 I went to Jo-Ann Fabrics and bought a couple yards of fabric that I thought would look nice.
-Since these are only temporary pillow cases (and because I wanted to keep costs down) I went with the classic cotton fabrics but if you wanted a higher quality more permanent pillow cover, there are some beautiful Home Decor fabrics to choose from that will give you a thicker, more durable cover.
+Since these are only temporary pillow cases (and because I wanted to keep costs down) I went with the classic cotton fabrics but if you wanted a higher quality more permanent pillow cover and some modern beds, there are some beautiful Home Decor fabrics to choose from that will give you a thicker, more durable cover.
 But, for my purposes, the less expensive cotton fabric would work just fine.

 I have been saving some old throw pillows sans covers just for this reason (we had a few left over from old bedding and I even had some leftover from my childhood room.
 Even though I knew the old pillow covers wouldn’t work for me, I was more interesting on what was inside so they’ve been living in a storage closet for the last several months.)